The Ninth Circuit Court of Appeals Reminds Employers Just How Costly Retaliation Claims Can Be

 In law enforcement, as is the case in many fields, participation in special assignments is a substantial factor in achieving promotion.
 At Westminster Police Department, three Hispanic officers felt the department was continually passing them over for special assignment in favor of lesser-qualified white officers.
 As a result, the officers filed a complaint with the Department of Fair Employment and Housing (DFEH).
 Five months later, the officers were again denied other special assignments, and written up for conduct routinely overlooked by the department.
 The officers sued the city, the police chief, and several former chiefs arguing the initial denials constituted discrimination, and the final denials were evidence of retaliation.
 The city countered with evidence that it had selected other Hispanic officers for special assignments, it routinely denied all officers’ initial applications for special assignments, and it based its decisions on factors unrelated to race or ethnicity.
 However, the jury sided with the officers.

-California’s Fair Employment and Housing Act (FEHA) protects employees from discrimination, retaliation, and harassment in employment based on long list of “protected categories” including, race, gender, sexual orientation, and religion (to name a few).
-The FEHA also prohibits employers from retaliating against any person making a complaint under, or opposing any practices prohibited by, the FEHA.
+California’s Fair Employment and Housing Act (FEHA) protects employees from discrimination, retaliation, and harassment in employment, based on long list of “protected categories” including, race, gender, sexual orientation, and religion (to name a few).
+The FEHA also prohibits employers from retaliating against any person making a complaint under, or opposing any practices prohibited by, FEHA.
 To succeed on a FEHA retaliation claim, an employee must show that the employer subjected the employee to one or more “adverse employment actions” because the employee engaged in protected activity.

 What This Means for Employers: